A Guide to Japanuary, the Annual Ski & Snowboard Powder Pilgrimage

 - Debit and credit cards are widely accepted.
 Just be sure to notify your bank prior to leaving.

 - Buy flights in late November to get best deals.
 If you try hard enough you should be able to find RT flights from most of North America for under $900 USD.
 Crazy cheap tickets can also be scored via flight deal newseltters like Scott's if you're will ing to book up to 6 months out.

 - Expect to spend a good portion of your budget on meals.
 Don't be cheap—pony up for the good ramen, sushi, and curry.
 These meals will make memories almost as vivid as the riding.

 - Ignore the Aussies.
 They're everywhere.
 That's life.
 Powder is for everyone.

 - Skip the mega resorts and make the trek to some more rural ski hills.
 The terrain may not be super steep, but believe us, you'll have the whole mountain to yourself.

 If you’re going all the way to Japan, plan ahead and get your hands on a powder-specific snowboard.
 No, your park board won’t do the experience justice.
 And neither will your buddy’s Fat Bob.
-Lucky for us, our Stealth is close with legendary Japanese snow surf brand Gentemstick, so we’ll be testing a wide range of swallow tails, fish, and other innovative shapes designed and crafted specifically with Japow in mind.
+For a legendary time, try to track down an authentic Japanese snowsurf brand like Gentemstick or Moss Snowstick.
+Each brand makes a wide range of swallow tails, fish, and other innovative shapes designed and crafted specifically with Japow in mind.

 It’s called Japanuary for a reason—it never seems to stop snowing all month long.
 No blue bird days, no sunshine, just grey snowy day after grey snowy day.
 Because of this, it’s best to be prepared for long, wet days full of face shots and deep turns, and inevitable tomahawk, which is why we’re opting for bibs and a onesie for the two of us lucky ducks.
 No better way to keep the snow from settling in your long johns than protection to your armpits, or neck for that matter.